stellaw1/portfolio-site-v1/_posts/2020-03-12-line-tracking-robot.md

 The main body of our robot is the 2WD Mobile Platform, which consists of 5 AAA batteries and 2 DC motors.
 The two DC motors connect to pins on the Motor Hat (attached to our Raspberry Pi) to allow control of voltage supply via the MotorKit using software.
 The battery source is attached to a power switch on the 2WD Mobile Platform before connecting to the Motor Hat.
 The motors can independently go forwards and backwards due to the individual H-Bridges existing in the motor hat, removing the need for our team to use relays or another large hardware component.

+#### Headless Raspberry Pi
+The headless Pi is used as the main CPU for the PID and the motors.
+It is attached to a portable battery pack and the Motor Hat.
+It is situated on the 2WD Mobile Platform robot to allow autonomous function and can be controlled via ssh shell after powering on.

 #### Infrared Sensor protoboard
 ![sensor1](https://github.com/stellaw1/stellaw1.github.io/blob/master/images/projects/linerobot-sensor1.jpg?raw=true)